-It's such a strange thing to call a boneless wing a wing because most of the time they are not a wing at all.
-It's usually pieces of chicken breast.
-It's almost like they should be called chicken nuggets but I digress!
+It’s strange to call a boneless wing a wing because most of the time they are not a wing at all.
+It’s usually pieces of chicken breast.
+It’s almost like they should be called chicken nuggets, but I digress!

 The difference between a boneless wing and a nugget is the shape and size that the chicken is cut into.
 Boneless wings are usually cut a little bigger while nuggets are smaller.

 💗 Why You’ll Love this Recipe